Ram raid, burglary arrests: Two men face 15 charges

-Police have arrested two men in relation to a series of ram raids and burglaries around Bay of Plenty and Waikato this month.
+Police have arrested two men after a series of ram raids and burglaries around Bay of Plenty and Waikato this month.

 Detective Senior Sergeant Paul Wilson said in a statement that police investigating an aggravated burglary of a commercial premises in Kawerau early yesterday morning made two arrests.